Ontology Object Properties are Data Model Associative Entities – not Relationships

 • Class Attributes, Associations

 Ontologies are fundamentally different.
-The Resource Description Framework (RDF) stores data as triples of a subject, predicate, and object.
+The Resource Description Framework (RDF) stores data as triples consisting of a subject, a predicate, and an object.

 RDF triple: Black Rock manages IEMG